urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 I also considered the possibility of a clash in the hashes but the likelihood is low especially given we are dealing with approximately 15,000 base pair size viruses.
-Moreover, the sha256 hash generates a 256 bit hash which translates to 2^256 possibilities.
+Moreover, the sha256 hash generates a 256-bit hash which translates to 2^256 possibilities.
-One thing to note is that [vg] uses UUIDs and given that they scale of the human genome I believe graphite can get away with sha256 hashes for more complex genomes.
+One thing to note is that [vg] uses UUIDs and they work for human genome so I believe graphite can get away with sha256 hashes for more complex genomes.

 ## Variation